edgio-docs/edgio-docs/src/guides/v7/basics/hostnames_and_origins.md

 ### Origin Hostname Resolution {/*origin-hostname-resolution*/}

-Before {{ PRODUCT }} may proxy requests to your origin, it must resolve each hostname set within an origin configuration's **Origin Hostname** option.
+Before {{ PRODUCT }} can proxy requests to your origin, it must resolve each hostname set within an origin configuration's **Origin Hostname** option.
 The **IP Version Preference** option determines whether our servers will prefer to resolve a hostname to an IPv4 or IPv6 address.

 | Configuration  | Description  |
 |---|---|